Isekai Izakaya "Nobu": Manga

 A manga adaptation with art by Virginia Nitōhei began serialization in Kadokawa Shoten's seinen manga magazine Young Ace from July 2015.
-It's been collected in 16 Japanese tankōbon volumes as of December 28, 2022.
-Ten of them have been translated into English Language Version.
-Udon Entertainment previewed volume 1 on March 29, 2018 with the cover for the September 2018 release.
+As of July 2025, the series has been collected in 20 Japanese tankōbon volumes.
+Ten of them have been translated into English.
+Udon Entertainment previewed volume 1 on March 29, 2018, with the cover for the September 2018 release.